DebugML/debugml.github.io/_posts/2024-06-27-logicbreaks.md

 The main idea is as follows:
 * Propositional Horn logic is Boolean-valued, so inference can be implemented via a Boolean circuit.
 * A one-layer transformer has the theoretical capacity to approximate this circuit; more layers means more power.
-* Therefore, a (transformer-based) language model can also perform propositional inference **assuming** its weights behave like the "correct" Boolean circuit.
+* Therefore, a (transformer-based) language model can also perform propositional inference assuming that its weights behave like the "correct" Boolean circuit.

 We illustrate this in the following.

-{% include gallery id="gallery_main_idea" caption="The main theoretical idea." %}
+{% include gallery id="gallery_main_idea" caption="The main theoretical encoding idea.
+A propositional Horn query may be equivalently formulated as Boolean vectors, which may then be solved via Boolean circuits.
+A language model has the theoretical capacity to encode/approximate such an idealized circuit." %}

 <!--